HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 There are 2 datasets used IN this project.
 One is a numpy file containing image data, the second one is labels in CSV file labelling the number of people in each image.

-There are 2000 images in the dataset.
+There are a total of 2000 images in the dataset.

 Please go to the link below to download the dataset: